This Is a Long Drive for Someone with Nothing to Think About

 This Is a Long Drive for Someone with Nothing to Think About is the debut studio album by American rock band Modest Mouse.
 It was released on April 16, 1996, through Up Records.

 Music and lyrics

-This Is a Long Drive for Someone with Nothing to Think About is an indie rock album that incorporates elements of punk rock, grunge, heavy metal, twee pop, surf rock, jazz, and chamber music.
+This Is a Long Drive for Someone with Nothing to Think About is an indie rock album that incorporates elements of punk rock, midwest emo, grunge, and surf rock.
 Ryan Schreiber of Pitchfork remarked that Modest Mouse show influence from Pixies and Jane's Addiction with certain elements on the album also drawing comparisons to Built to Spill and Pink Floyd.

 Brandon Gentry of AllMusic explains that the album's tracks alternate between "slow, brooding numbers" and "thrashing guitar workouts."
 The album's instrumentation incorporates mandolin, slide guitar, and cello to augment the band's traditional indie rock configuration.

 Lyrically, many of the album's tracks focus on traveling by automobile and the loneliness associated with rural life, which Gentry delineated as "emotional and geographic isolation."
 According to Ryan Schreiber of Pitchfork, the album's lyrics "appear completely stream-of-consciousness."